serverless/serverless/README.md

 <br/>
 <br/>

-**The Serverless Framework** – Makes it easy to use AWS Lambda and other managed cloud services to build applications that auto-scale, cost nothing when idle, and boast radically low maintenance.
+**The Serverless Framework** – Makes it easy to use AWS Lambda and other managed cloud services to build applications that auto-scale, cost nothing when idle, and overall result in radically low maintenance.

 The Serverless Framework is a command-line tool with approachable YAML syntax to deploy both your code and cloud infrastructure needed to make tons of serverless application use-cases, like APIs, front-ends, data pipelines and scheduled tasks.
 It's a multi-language framework that supports Node.js, Typescript, Python, Go, Java, and more.
 It's also completely extensible via over 1,000 plugins which add more serverless use-cases and workflows to the Framework.